gshamus/vgg_project_tf/README.md

 Matroid 12/1/2018

 Below is a brief outline of the steps I took to accomplish the task.
+The final tensorflow for doing gender classification on image features extracted from [2] can be found in the directory ./model_1e-05_20_0.25/best_model.
+It can be by calling tf.saved_model.loader.load(...) with that directory.

 1) Convert the VGG model in caffe to a tensorflow model.